Influence of optical aberrations on the accuracy of an atomic gravimeter: Mirror with an arbitrary surface

-The simulations are carried out for a mirror of radius $R = 13.5$~mm and for different atomic cloud temperatures $\Theta$ from $30$~nK to $2$~$\mu$K. Firstly, mirror surface aberrations are added to the propagated field in the ideal case \cite{zhouObservingEffectWavefrontAberrations2016, karcherImprovingAccuracyAtom2018}, which corresponds to the markers in Figure~\ref{Fig1a:DipolarTrap_add}.
+Simulations are carried out for a mirror with radius $R = 13.5$~mm, which corresponds to the largest radius used to analyse the surface of one of the mirrors shown in Figure~\ref{Fig2:SurfaceMirror}, and for different atomic cloud temperatures $\Theta$ from $30$~nK to $2$~$\mu$K. Firstly, mirror surface aberrations are added to the propagated field in the ideal case \cite{zhouObservingEffectWavefrontAberrations2016, karcherImprovingAccuracyAtom2018}, which corresponds to the markers in Figure~\ref{Fig1a:DipolarTrap_add}.
 These results show a maxima for high-order Zernike polynomials and are similar up to a temperature-dependent scaling factor on the Zernike index $n$, detailed hereafter.
 Secondly, the mirror aberrations are added to the field at the mirror position and then propagated, corresponding to the markers in Figure~\ref{Fig1b:DipolarTrap_prop}.
 These second simulations exhibit significant differences at large Zernike orders when the ratio $\frac{\p{n+1}^2 \Delta z_{1,\text{mir}}}{k_{\text{eff}}R^2}$ starts to be of the order of $1$, with $\Delta z_{1,\text{mir}}$ the distance between the mirror and the position of the first Raman pulse, as explained below.
 Considering that the atomic cloud is initially distributed according to a centered normal distribution of standard deviation $\sigma_{xy}$ for its transverse position and according to a centered normal distribution of standard deviation $\sigma_v = \sqrt{\frac{k_B \Theta}{m_{\text{Rb}}}}$ for its transverse velocity, the atomic distribution along the radial coordinate $\rho$ after a time $t$ is given by

 For a mirror of radius $R$ with a surface described by the Zernike polynomial $Z_n^0$ of amplitude $\gamma$, in the case of added aberrations to an ideally propagated plane wave, the interferometric phase bias is